-Most construction, including buildings, walls, and carports require a building permit issued by the City Building and Safety Division, 924-3963.
-When a property owner applies for this permit the Zoning Division will examine the construction plans for the proposed work to assure that the proposed use is permissive, heights are within the allowed limits, and the setbacks of the proposed work from property lines are consistent with the IDO.
+All construction, including buildings, walls, and carports requires a building permit issued by the City Building and Safety Division, 924-3963.
+When a property owner applies for a permit the Zoning Enforcement Office examines the construction plans for the proposed work to assure that the use is permissive, heights are within the allowed limits, and the setbacks of the proposed work from property lines are consistent with the IDO.
 Then the plans are checked by the Building and Safety Division.

-If the proposed use is conditional, the Code requires that the property owner obtain a conditional use permit.
-If the setbacks or height of the proposed work are not consistent with the Zoning Code the property owner normally needs to seek a variance to the Code.
+If the proposed use is conditional, the IDO requires that the property owner obtain a conditional use permit.
+If the setbacks or height of the proposed work are not consistent with the IDO the property owner normally needs to seek a variance.
 These permits and variances, collectively known as special exceptions, are sought through a process administered by the City Zoning Hearing Examiner(ZHE).
 Get advice from the City Planning Department at 924-3860.